 Brad lives in Bismarck with his wife Christa, and their four children.

-Wade A. Davison was admitted to the North Dakota Bar in 2015.
-He obtained his Juris Doctor in December 2014 from the University of North Dakota School of Law.
-While in law school, Wade was an associate editor of the North Dakota Law Review, a class representative of the Student Bar Association, and an award-winning participant in UND’s moot court competition.
+Grant T. Bakke was admitted to the Illinois Bar and the North Dakota Bar in 2018.
+Grant obtained his Juris Doctor in May 2018 from the University of North Dakota School of Law and obtained a Master of Business Administration May 2018 from the University of North Dakota College of Business & Public Administration.
+While in law school, Grant was an associate editor of the North Dakota Law Review.
+His

 Bakke Grinolds Wiederholt | 300 West Century Avenue Bismarck, ND 58503